kevbuh/nn-trainer/README.md

 python3 demo.py
 ```

-This will upload a simple MLP to the cloud and train it on MNIST.
+This will upload a simple MLP to the cloud and train it on MNIST for 2 epochs.
 It will then download the model and then run inference and collect accuracy.
 Overall this should take about 3 minutes.

 ### Prometheus